Stories from the outer limits of space and time

 The letter inside was short, written in a hand she didn’t recognize.
 It had arrived two weeks ago, its message as simple as it was haunting:

-Click this link for more science fiction short stories for your reading pleasure
+Click this link for more science fiction and fantasy short stories for your reading pleasure